shkolnick-kun/bugurtos/GettingStartedEN.md

 ###What do I need?
  1. You need to get OS source code, check releases on the project page.
  2. You need a cross toolchain for your processor.
- 3. You may need som IDE, I prefer to use Code::Blocks.
+ 3. You may need some IDE, I prefer to use Code::Blocks.
- 4. You need to configure your buid environment:
+ 4. You need to configure your build environment:
    * Create a workspace dir.
    * Create a project dir.
    * Copy BuguRTOS to some dir in your workspace.